istamarahsan/ancestry-origin/README.md

 The generation sources are static for this prototype.

-Made with 💜 by Kelompok 6.
+Made with 💜 by Kelompok 6:
+- Ahsan Imam Istamar
+- Audrey Calista Anwar
+- Muhammad Abiyyu'Ammaar
+- Muhammad Rakha Athaillah
+- Rika Marta Amalia

 ## Pages
 - / : Generator.
 Generate items and characters.